310mc/https-310mc.github.io-tl/source/_posts/feature_scout/lets_try_diy.md

 No, if that is what Young Master says, then I will consider it as me simply overthinking it.

-However, Takamine-sama — I suggest that you check if there are any wiretaps installed on the footstool, just in case.
+However, Takamine-sama — I suggest that you check if there are any listening bugs installed on the footstool, just in case.
 {% endbubble %}

 {% bubble Midori %}